 This is the decisive decade for our planet and our future.
-Egypt is highly vulnerable to the adverse effects of climate change, including water scarcity, drought, extreme heat, rising sea levels, and food insecurity.
-That’s why the U.S. Government is committed to working with the Egyptian government and private sector to respond to the climate crisis.
+Egypt is highly vulnerable to the adverse impacts of climate change, including water scarcity, drought, extreme heat, rising sea levels, and food insecurity.
+The U.S. Government is committed to working with the Government of Egypt (GoE) and the private sector to respond to the climate crisis.

-In support of Egypt’s green transformation, USAID is helping Egypt adapt to climate change, mitigate the severity of climate change, and access financing to implement climate solutions.
-Our work today builds on decades of partnership between Egypt and the United States to protect Egypt’s natural resources.
-Throughout our climate programming, USAID empowers youth – especially young women – with the skills, knowledge, and opportunities to develop and lead climate solutions.
+In support of Egypt’s transition towards a green economy, USAID is helping Egypt adapt to the impacts of climate change, reduce greenhouse gas emissions and support low - emissions development, build the capacity of future climate leaders, and access financing to implement climate solutions.
+Our work today builds on decades of partnership between Egypt and the United States to protect Egypt’s natural resources and empower local communities, especially youth, with the skills, knowledge, and opportunities to lead on climate action.

 IMPACT & PROGRAMMING

-Water – a precious resource in Egypt – is becoming increasingly scarce due to climate change.
-USAID has invested more than $3.5 billion to bring clean water and sanitation services to the homes of over 25 million Egyptians.
-USAID supports utility companies to build institutional resilience while supporting infrastructure investments.
-The construction of wastewater treatment plants, for example, ensures the quality of treated wastewater before being reused.
+Water—a precious resource in Egypt—is becoming increasingly scarce due to climate change.
+Since the 1970s, USAID has invested more than $3.5 billion to bring clean water and sanitation services to the homes of over 25 million Egyptians, improving health outcomes and reducing child mortality by 80 percent.
+USAID investments are strengthening Egypt’s water utilities to improve their operational performance and financial sustainability to deliver sustainable quality services to Egyptians across the country.
+As a result, water utilities have increased their operational efficiency, reduced their water losses by 8 percent, and optimized their power usage.
+USAID supports utility companies to build institutional resilience.
 USAID also informs water policy; expands and modernizes water sector degree programs at Egyptian universities; and funds innovative research conducted by Egyptian professors to develop solutions for issues like irrigation, industrial water use, desalination, and urban water planning.

-To mitigate climate change, USAID is supporting Egypt to rapidly accelerate its energy transition and develop an environment conducive to clean energy investments.
-USAID partnered with the Government of Egypt and private businesses to develop the New and Renewable Energy Diploma program through which technical school students learn the technical and practical skills needed to work in the lucrative and growing renewable energy industry.
-In higher education, USAID is also informing energy policy formation, promoting efficient energy use, improving the quality of energy curricula, introducing new courses to undergraduate and graduate fields of study related to energy, and funding innovative applied research solutions to climate-related issues.
-Beyond education, USAID strengthens commercial relationships in the renewable energy value chain and their micro, small, and medium-sized enterprise suppliers.
-USAID also supports the creation of renewable energy-focused accelerators and business development services centers, linking them with stakeholders.
+USAID supports Egypt’s goal to achieve 42 percent renewable energy capacity by 2030 through development of a regulatory and financial environment conducive to clean energy investments.
+USAID partnered with the Government of Egypt and private businesses to develop the New and Renewable Energy Diploma Program, through which technical school students learn the technical skills needed to work in the lucrative and growing renewable energy industry.
+In higher education, USAID informs energy policy formation, promotes efficient energy use, improves the quality of energy curricula, introduces new courses to undergraduate and graduate fields of study related to energy, and funds innovative applied research solutions to climate mitigation issues.
+Beyond education, USAID strengthens commercial relationships within the renewable energy value chain.
+USAID supports the creation of renewable energy-focused accelerators and business development services centers.
+To provide equitable access to clean energy, USAID facilitates loans to small-scale farmers to utilize solar panels instead of diesel fuel to power irrigation.
+In FY 2022, USAID committed $10 million to the Energy Pillar of Egypt’s Nexus for Water, Food, and Energy Initiative (NWFE).
+NWFE, which means “we deliver on our promise” in Arabic, is a GOE-led initiative that supports Egypt’s goal to install 10 gigawatts of renewable energy capacity by providing technical assistance on grid integration and modernization, energy efficiency, and creating an enabling environment to support the deployment of large-scale renewable energy capacity.

 Policy and Governance

-USAID’s decades-long partnership with the Government of Egypt has ensured ongoing protection and long-term strategies to preserve the natural environment and helped local residents build resilience to the shocks of climate change.
-USAID has invested nearly $200 million in environmental education and awareness, conservation of wildlife reserves, eco-friendly tourism, and continuous partnership with the private sector and NGOs.
-USAID support resulted in the protection of 14 islands, scholarships for underprivileged students to study ecotourism, construction of solid waste and recycling systems, and the establishment of the Wadi El Gemal Protectorate along the Southern Red Sea coast.
-In addition, USAID works with fishing communities in North Sinai to promote sustainable fishing practices, minimize marine degradation, protect fish stocks, and use waste from fishing activities to fertilize medicinal herbs growing locally.
+USAID’s decades-long partnership with the GOE has ensured ongoing protection and long-term strategies to preserve the natural environment and helped local communities build resilience to climate change impacts.
+USAID has invested nearly $200 million in environmental education and awareness, conservation of wildlife reserves, eco-friendly tourism, and continuous partnership with the private sector and local organizations.
+USAID programs supported conservation efforts on 14 islands, funded scholarships for underprivileged students to study ecotourism, constructed solid waste and recycling systems, and established the Wadi El Gemal National Park along the Southern Red Sea coast.
+USAID works with fishing communities in North Sinai to promote sustainable fishing practices, minimize marine degradation, protect fish stocks, and use waste from fishing activities to fertilize medicinal herbs growing locally.
 USAID is also establishing water reservoirs to harvest rainwater for irrigation and domestic purposes in North Sinai.
+In 2022, USAID signed a $15 million Climate Change Agreement with Egypt and launched the Egyptian Red Sea Initiative.
+In partnership with the United Nation Development Programme and the Global Fund for Coral Reefs, this initiative aims to protect the Red Sea’s coral reefs and coastal ecosystem against the impacts of climate change and human activity, empower Red Sea communities to lead on climate action, and establish a finance mechanism that supports reef-positive businesses to build resilience against climate change, reduce emissions, and create good jobs.
+The Egyptian Red Sea Initiative marks a new milestone in the U.S. and Egypt’s development partnership and will play a crucial role in creating programming that combats the climate crisis.